 Polluter-pays-principle: Role in the National Resource Efficiency Policy

 The draft National Resource Efficiency Policy (NREP) policy enlists a number of market-based and regulatory instruments that can drive resource efficiency.
-The polluter-pays-principle is one such instrument is that will play a central role in doing so.
+The polluter-pays-principle is one such instrument that will play a central role in doing so.

 The PPP is an internationally recognized market instrument to abate pollution.
 Historically its application has been rare and often associated with big polluters.
 As India readies its industries to transition into a more resource efficient future, it will be vital to ensure proper enactment of PPP down to the local level.
 This article will explore the mechanisms of polluter-pays and its effectiveness in incentivizing resource efficiency in the Indian context.

 PPP is a core legal instrument used to implement environmental laws

 The Rio Declaration adopted at the UN Conference on Environment and Development in 1972 first introduced the Polluter-pays-Principle at an international level.
 Principle 16 in the declaration states:

 “National authorities should endeavour to promote the internalization of environmental costs and the use of economic instruments, taking into account the approach that the polluter should, in principle, bear the cost of pollution, with due regard to the public interest and without distorting international trade and investment.”

 The PPP is primarily legal and an ethical instrument that has been a part of environmental legislation in the European Union.
 In India landmark cases like M.C.
 Mehta vs. Union of India in 1986 enacted the PPP holding the polluter liable for damages due to oleum gas leak.
 Since then, the National Green Tribunal (NGT) uses PPP as one of their core principles to hold state governments and industries responsible for causing environmental and societal harm.

 PPP in the context of the draft NREP